 Babies are born right in the labor suite, and then placed skin-to-skin as soon as possible.
 This quick, close contact is now recognized to promote many health benefits.
 We put healthy babies in their moms’ arms immediately after birth.

 Skin-to-skin contact also helps babies start breastfeeding, which provides the exact nutrients your baby needs plus many more advantages.
 We strongly encourage women to nurse their babies, and if you choose to breastfeed our skilled nurses and certified lactation consultants can you get started.
-We also offer a breastfeeding support course.
-For more information on the benefits of breastfeeding, click here.

 We also follow the latest clinical guidelines by offering hepatitis B immunizations to new babies, along with newborn metabolic and hearing screenings.
 Learn more about these practices, as well other important immunizations such as those for whooping cough (pertussis) and measles (see below).